-The Centers for Disease Control released a monster report last week on the state of Americans' health.
+The Centers for Disease Control released a monster report in May on the state of Americans' health.
 The 511-page report makes one thing abundantly clear: teens are behaving better right now than pretty much any other time since the federal government began collecting data.

 Fewer teens are having unprotected sex